Posted on Thursday, July 31st, 2014 by Peter Sciretta

-Darabont beat out Warrior helmer Gavin O’Connor and Mama director Andy Muschietti to the fairy tale sequel who were both previously reported as being the top contenders on the studio short list.
+Darabont is the director of big screen adaptations of The Shawshank Redemption, The Green Mile and show-runner of the first season of The Walking Dead.
+The filmmaker beat out Warrior helmer Gavin O’Connor and Mama director Andy Muschietti to the fairy tale sequel who were both previously reported as being the top contenders on the studio short list.
 The Wrap broke the news, although they warn that while the studio and producers have chosen Darabont, the filmmaker has not yet been presented with an offer.

 “I’m not allowed [to talk about it].
 The other day I said that there was a strong possibility that we’re going to make a sequel, and that’s very true, but everyone was like, ‘Whoa, stop talking about it.’
 So no, I’m totally not allowed to talk about it.”

 Apparently Darabont pitched an interesting take on the sequel, that would focus on Chris Hemsworth‘s titular role as the Huntsman.
-If that is the case, my guess is that the title will be reworked to center on The Huntsman.
 Hemsworth’s schedule is cleared post-Avengers: Age of Ultron to film this project.